Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Conclusion

 \textbf{Capsules} disentangle learned object representations into invariant object information and equivariant pose parameters.
 This includes sophisticated transformations such as viewpoint-changes or lighting which can not be modeled as groups.
 However, capsules do not guarantee the desired properties.
 Adaptations leveraging group symmetry exist but either suffer from a reduced transformation efficiency or restrictions regarding the equivariant pose information.
-Capsule networks are non-straightforward to train because they need a carefully-designed routing algorithm to assign activations to other layers as well as for backpropagation.
+Capsule networks are non-straightforward to train since they rely on a carefully-designed routing algorithm to assign activations to other layers as well as for backpropagation.
+Consequently, they often fail to reach the baseline performances provided by convolutional or self-attention based algorithms.

 \textbf{Invariant Integration} is a method to guarantee invariance while increasing the separability of distinct patterns.
-However, it suffers from computational complexity, is restricted to group transformations, the monomials are hard to choose in a principled manner and disposes the information about the symmetry group.
+It can thus be used to enhance the transfer from equi- to invariant representations via additional, targeted model complexity.
+However, it suffers from computational complexity, is restricted to group transformations disposes the information about the symmetry group and, in the case of monomial-based invariant integration, the monomial parameters are hard to choose.
 Consequently, it is best used in combination with equivariant G-CNNs to improve the separability of learned invariant representations while exploiting the properties of equivariant learnable filters.

+Other approaches adapt the \textbf{training procedure} rather than restricting the architecture to achieve in- or equivariance. \textbf{Data augmentation} is easy to implement and highly adaptable towards a variety of transformations.
+Furthermore, it can be used in combination with other approaches.
+On the downside, it does not provide any mathematical guarantees, augmenting the data with all possible transformations is computationally inefficient, the solution space is not restricted effectively and the equivariance is only learned for the network as a whole, not at each layer.
+Data augmentation can further be enhanced via \textbf{regularization} techniques that use additional losses to increase the robustness at the cost of requiring to process transformed pairs of inputs.

+\textbf{Learned Feature Transformations} provide a way to learn invariance from data rather than defining and incorporating it manually.
+This is achieved by re-transforming the inputs to their canonical form via estimated parameters.
+Feature transformation layers are easy to include to existing neural network architectures and can also be applied to intermediate representations.
+The transformations are learned from data and not necessarily restricted to groups.
+Nonetheless, learned feature transformations lack mathematical guarantees and rely on estimating the transformation coefficients correctly.

+\textbf{Automatic Symmetry Discovery} methods learn and incorporate in- or equivariance properties into the DNN directly from training data.
+This mitigates the problem of overly restrictive models due to misspecified invariances and allows to incorporate invariance when the required prior knowledge is not available.
+Nevertheless, it fails to outperform guaranteed methods, if the desired properties are known before training.